PrabhatNew/Kubernetes_latest/README.md

    **Note:** Do not run the `mainplaybook.yml` if the connection to all hosts has not passed.
 Instead, run the playbooks individually.

-2. You should modify the values of the 12_vars.yml file inside the /ansible/playbooks directory for the version of kubernetes you want to install, the value of floating_ip of loadbalancer, NFS_SERVER ip, NFS path.
+2. You should modify the values of the 12_vars.yml file inside the /ansible/playbooks directory for the version of kubernetes you want to install, the value of floating_ip of loadbalancer, NFS_SERVER IP, NFS path.

 3. To execute all playbooks at once, run the following command:
    ````sh